 - Corrodes vehicles and infrastructure.
 Cars that become salty and wet due to winter road conditions are more susceptible to rust.
-A Washington State University study estimates that the US spends $5 billion per year on fixing salt-damaged infrastructure This includes fixing roads, bridges, buildings and maintaining their fleet of snow removal vehicles.
+A Washington State University study estimates that the US spends $5 billion per year on fixing salt-damaged infrastructure.
+This includes fixing roads, bridges, buildings and maintaining their fleet of snow removal vehicles.

 - Hurts our furry friends.
 Contact with the de-icing salt leads to inflammation of animal paws, especially dogs and cats.
-Additionally, according to Concordia University, elk and moose are often drawn onto roads to get their salt fix, resulting in accidents that are harmful for both them and humans.
+Additionally, according to Concordia University, elk and moose are often drawn onto roads to get their salt fix, resulting in accidents that are harmful to both them and humans.

 Depending on where you live, you may have to clear the sidewalk yourself when it snows.
 However, salt is not the only means of clearing ice and snow.
-There are plenty of road salt alternatives that don’t have such a bad environmental impact.
+There are plenty of road salt alternatives that don’t have such a harmful environmental impact.

 - Shovel your sidewalks as soon as possible.
-Don’t wait too long or the snow will get packed down, making it more difficult to remove.
+Don’t wait too long, or the snow will get packed down, making it more difficult to remove.

 - Once you’ve shoveled, throw down some gritting materials, such as sand, gravel, or coffee grounds.
-This will make the area safe to walk on by adding some traction
+This will make the area safe to walk on by adding some traction.

-- Materials such as gravel have the advantage that they are large and heavy and therefore much more weather-resistant compared to sand.
+- Materials such as gravel have the advantage that they are large and heavy and, therefore, much more weather-resistant compared to sand.
 You can sweep them up at the end of the cold season and reuse them the next winter.

 - Organic de-icers include pickle brine, cheese brine, and sugar beet molasses.
-You can also use alfalfa meal for deicing and can sweep it onto your lawn to fertilize it come spring.
+You can also use alfalfa meal for deicing and sweep it onto your lawn to fertilize it come spring.

-Why You Should Avoid Road Salt
+Reasons to Avoid Road Salt

 There are plenty of good alternatives that are less harmful to the environment and more sustainable.
 One of the biggest disadvantages of road salt is that it can only work under certain conditions.
-If temperatures drop lower than 10˚F, the salt isn’t nearly as effective, and if cars aren’t on the roads, the salt doesn’t bond with the snow cover.
+If temperatures drop below 10˚F, the salt isn’t nearly as effective, and if cars aren’t on the roads, the salt doesn’t bond with the snow cover.